manonthemat/TimesTables/README.md

 #TimesTables

 ToDo:
-- Make it pretty
+- Make it prettier
-- More options (format, greater factors)
+- More options (greater factors)
 - Add sounds for motivation
 - Refactoring